How to use a subdomain as an account's primary domain

 - Scroll to the end of the page, and then click .
 WebHost Manager updates the DNS zone.

-- After DNS propagation finishes, you can access the new account using the subdomain.
+- After DNS propagation completes, you can access the new account using the subdomain.

 - Managing WHM accounts